Iakw/Option_Pricing/README.txt

-Group project #2258: option pricing
+Group project #2258: european option pricing with python

 **About**